-4 The early childhood program uses the resu earning program in planning for overall program i Its of the program evaluation of the early mprovement. ndicator Best Practices Rationale L.4.1 Reporting The results of the Annual Program Evaluation and Accreditation Self-Appraisal are reported to the governing body of the early childhood program, .e.
-Board of Directors, Parent Advisory Board, Board of Education or School Improvement Team.
+Standard Program Ac countability ults of the program evaluation of the early learning program in planning for overall program , Indicator Best Practices Rationale 1.4.1 Reporting The results of the Annual Program Evaluation and Accreditation Self-Appraisal are reported to the governing body of the early childhood program, i.e. Board of Directors, Parent Advisory Board, Board of Education or School Improvement Team.
 After conducting the annual program evaluation and accreditation self-appraisal, the results and strategies for program improvement are shared with parents, staff, governing bodies, and others as appropriate.
-The program uses the results of the program evaluation and self-appraisal to develop a program improvement plan, which includes Required Evidence improvement strategies, resources, persons Program Improvement Plan responsible, and a timeline for implementation and completion.
-A copy of Annual Program Evaluation Report and completion.
-Evidence that program evaluation and accreditation self-appraisal results were shared with staff, parents, and governing body Documentation from School Improvement Team Meetings Program Notes Initial Self-Appraisal Rating Date: 6/3/22 Final Self-Appraisal Rating Date:
+The program uses the results of the program evaluation and self-appraisal to develop a Required Evidence program improvement plan, which includes improvement strategies, resources, persons Program Improvement Plan responsible, and a timeline for implementation A copy of Annual Program Evaluation Report and completion.
+Evidence that program evaluation and accreditation self-appraisal results were shared with staff, parents, and governing body Documentation from School Improvement Team Meetings Program Notes Initial Self-Appraisal Rating Date: Final Self-Appraisal Rating Date: Not MetPartially MetFully Met Not MetPartially MetFully Met

-2.1 Environment (Birth to 6 years)
+2.1 Environment(Birth to 6 years)